 This summer, two newcomers are ready to hop on the Mars train: China and the United Arab Emirates, the first Arab country to attempt a planetary mission.
 Meanwhile, NASA will up its game with the first half of a two-part campaign to collect Martian samples and return them to Earth.

 Another launch had been on the schedule, but the European/Russian Exomars mission was forced to miss this year’s window due to technical delays and, finally, the coronavirus.
-The global pandemic still hangs like a cloud over everyone’s plans, complicating the logistics of final testing and transport to the launch pad.
-But as of late April, spacecraft from three different countries were still scheduled to leave this planet for Mars in July, with arrival next February.
+As of late April, the global pandemic still hung like a cloud over everyone’s plans, complicating the logistics of final testing and transport to the launch pad.
+But spacecraft from three different countries are still scheduled to leave this planet for Mars in July, with arrival next February.

 Here’s what they hope to accomplish.

 The rulers of the United Arab Emirates do love their technology.
 Whether it’s drone taxis or Jetson-esque skyscrapers, the Emirati regime embraces risky inventions and prides itself on being technically progressive.
 In 2020, that means having a space program that goes beyond launching satellites into Earth orbit.

 Last September the UAE sent its first astronaut on an eight-day trip to the International Space Station.
 Now the young, oil-rich country aims to do something few other space agencies have even tried: orbit a spacecraft around Mars.